hail0hydra/simple-useState-Excercise/README.md

 ## What is this?

-- this repository contains 4 components I build to better understand `useState()` react hook.
+- this repository contains 4 components I built to better understand `useState()` react hook.

 - I haven't touched `useEffect()` hook and I also haven't used `localStorage`.
 So everything wipes out when you refresh :)